K2MUSE: A human lower-limb multimodal walking dataset spanning task and acquisition variability for rehabilitation robotics: Analysis and validation

 \subsubsection{Electrode Shifts.}

 To simulate electrode shifts, four offset positions were established in different directions around the initial position.
+The mean absolute value (MAV) was selected as the metric for measuring the sEMG amplitudes of the four muscles in the left leg \citep{SeNic}, which was calculated as follows:

+where $N_t$ denotes the analysis window length, $N_c$ denotes the increment length between adjacent windows, and $x_i$ denotes the $i$-th sEMG sample within the window \citep{khezri2010neuro}.

-The MAV was selected as the metric for measuring the sEMG amplitudes of the four muscles in the left leg \cite{SeNic}.
-As shown in Figure~\ref{fig:ShfitRadarCurve}~(a), for all five repeated trials of a participant at different shift positions, the maximum muscle action potentials were determined by averaging the maximum MAV values across all gait cycles.
+As shown in Figure~\ref{fig:ShfitRadarCurve}~(a), for all five repeated trials of a participant at different shift positions, the maximum muscle action potentials were determined by averaging the maximum MAVs across all the gait cycles.
 For the four muscles, the maximum sEMG amplitudes were recorded at the initial position.
 The amplitudes for the shank muscles (TA and LG) were smallest at the upward and rightward shift positions, whereas the amplitudes for the thigh muscles (RF and BF) were smallest at the leftward and downward offset positions.
-Additionally, Figure~\ref{fig:ShfitRadarCurve}~(b) illustrates the amplitude variation of LG throughout gait cycles, with the curve for the initial position consistently above those for the other shift positions.
+Additionally, Figure~\ref{fig:ShfitRadarCurve}~(b) illustrates the amplitude variation of the LG throughout the gait cycles, with the curve for the initial position consistently above those for the other shift positions.

+In the second component, depth-direction variations were induced by modulating the electrode--skin contact pressure under two conditions, namely, superficial and compressed conditions (dashed curves in Figure~\ref{fig:ShfitRadarCurve}).
+When these two pressure levels were compared within the same session, the MAV patterns were largely consistent.
+Both the maximum MAV summarized in Figure~\ref{fig:ShfitRadarCurve} (a) and the LG MAV trajectories over the gait cycle in Figure~\ref{fig:ShfitRadarCurve} (b) showed only minor differences between the superficial and compressed conditions, and their distributions overlapped substantially.
+Because the pressure modulation trials and the in-plane shift trials were conducted on different days, we restricted the analysis to within-component comparisons to reduce the influence of day-to-day variability.